Great course to practice without losing a disc

 The asphalt tee pads are usually pretty slick.

 7 of the baskets are ancient!
 Really makes the weak minded worry about their putt!

 Other Thoughts: This would be an amazing course if Hamilton County would upgrade it and add 9 more holes.
+I always enjoy playing here despite the cons.
 Good course to practice without the fear of losing discs.

 4 of 4 people found this review helpful.